qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 [[-0.61110159-0.39866357j]
  [ 0.03189259+0.6830849j ]]]

-The purpose of calculating the Floquet modes is to find the wavefunction solution to the original problem :eq:`eq_driven_qubit` given some intial state :math:`\left|\psi_0\right>`.
-To do that, we first need to decompose the intial state in the floquet states, using the function :func:`qutip.floquet.floquet_state_decomposition`
+The purpose of calculating the Floquet modes is to find the wavefunction solution to the original problem :eq:`eq_driven_qubit` given some initial state :math:`\left|\psi_0\right>`.
+To do that, we first need to decompose the initial state in the Floquet states, using the function :func:`qutip.floquet.floquet_state_decomposition`

 >>> psi0 = rand_ket(2)
 >>> f_coeff = floquet_state_decomposition(f_modes_0, f_energies, psi0)